Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 ---
 title: React Native SDK Migration Guide
-description: Use this guide to easily migrate from Amplitude's maintenance React Native SDK (@amplitude/react-native) to the new SDK (@amplitude/analytics-react-native).
+description: Use this guide to easily migrate from Amplitude's maintenance React Native SDK (@amplitude/react-native) to the latest SDK (@amplitude/analytics-react-native).
 ---

 !!! warning
     The Maintenance React Native SDK stores device ID, user ID, etc., in SQLite.
-However, there is no migration logic available (at this time), so this data won't be automatically migrated when upgrading to the new React Native SDK.
-Consequently, for example, device ID may be regenerated when using the new SDK.
+However, there is no migration logic available (at this time), so this data won't be automatically migrated when upgrading to the latest React Native SDK.
+Consequently, for example, device ID may be regenerated when using the latest SDK.

     We will release a migration plugin soon.

-Amplitude new React Native SDK (`@amplitude/analytics-react-native`) features a plugin architecture, built-in type definition and broader platform support.
-New React Native SDK isn't backwards compatible with maintenance React Native SDK `@amplitude/react-native`.
+Amplitude's latest React Native SDK (`@amplitude/analytics-react-native`) features a plugin architecture, built-in type definition and broader platform support.
+Latest React Native SDK isn't backwards compatible with maintenance React Native SDK `@amplitude/react-native`.

 To migrate to `@amplitude/analytics-react-native`, update your dependencies and instrumentation.

 ## Terminology

 * `@amplitude/react-native`: Maintenance React Native SDK
-* `@amplitude/analytics-react-native`: New React Native SDK
+* `@amplitude/analytics-react-native`: Latest React Native SDK

 ## Dependency